is now available! Read about the new features and fixes from November.

 Similar to running a VS Code task, debug extensions can run debugger binaries when launching a debug session.
 For that reason, debugging is also disabled when a folder is open in Restricted Mode.

-If you try to start a debug session (Run > Start Debugging) while in Restricted Mode, VS Code will display a prompt to trust the folder and continue launching the debugger.
-Cancelling the dialog leaves VS Code in Restricted Mode, and does not start the debug session.
+If you try to start a debug session (Debug > Start Debugging) while in Restricted Mode, VS Code displays a prompt to confirm that you trust the folder and can continue launching the debugger.
+If you cancel the dialog, VS Code stays in Restricted Mode, and does not start the debug session.

 Workspace Trust Restricted Mode debugging dialog